jahangir842/python-installers-for-windows/README.md

-# Creating Installable Executables for Python GUI Applications
+# Creating Windows Installable Executables for Python GUI Applications

 This guide focuses on converting Python GUI applications into polished executables and professional installers for Windows, leveraging tools like PyInstaller, cx_Freeze, Inno Setup, and NSIS.